 'A must read for every busy woman out there' - PopSugar's Best Books of Fall

-Making lunches, paying bills, remembering birthdays, renewing the car insurance - are you fed up with being the 'she-fault' parent responsible for the bulk of this unpaid, invisible and time-consuming work?
+Before it was making lunches, paying bills, remembering birthdays; now there's the around-the-clock home schooling and caregiving while working remotely during a global pandemic.
+Are you fed up with being the 'she-fault' parent responsible for the bulk of this unpaid, invisible and time-consuming work?

 Organisational specialist Eve Rodsky realised that simply identifying the issue of unequal labour on the home front wasn't enough - she needed a solution to this universal problem.
 Fair Play is the result: a time- and anxiety-saving system that offers couples a completely new way to share the domestic and emotional load at home.
 Drawing on 500 interviews with men and women, Eve has figured out what the invisible work in a family actually is and shows you how to get it all done efficiently.
 With its fun, game-like format, four easy-to-follow rules and 100 household tasks for you to share, Fair Play will help you prioritise what's important to your family and help you work out who should take the lead on everything from the laundry to homework to dinner.